reorx/awesome-chatgpt-api/README.md

 - [GPT3.5-H5-lite-page](https://jichao99.github.io/GPT3.5-H5-lite-page/)

-    a GPT3.5 web page, extremely lightweight and can be deployed statically, with no need for a server. just use `html` `css` `jquery`.
+    A GPT3.5 web page that is highly lightweight and can be deployed statically without requiring a server.
+Only HTML, CSS, and jQuery is used.
 Source code: [JiChao99/GPT3.5-H5-lite-page](https://github.com/JiChao99/GPT3.5-H5-lite-page)

 ### Articles